OpenBioMaps/documentation/official_docs/en/faq.rst

 What languages are supported?
 -----------------------------
-There are no language restrictions, the site is currently available in Hungarian and English in Romanian and partially in Russian.
+There are no language restrictions, the site is currently available in Hungarian, in English and in Romanian and partially in Russian.
 Additional languages can be added by editing the https://github.com/OpenBioMaps/translations/blob/master/global_project_translations.csv file.

 Databases also have independent language files that are independent of each other.

-Which operating systems are compatible width OpenBioMaps?
+Which operating systems are compatible with OpenBioMaps?
 ---------------------------------------------------------
-A webes portál és a térkép és adatbázis szolgáltatások egyaránt kompatibilisek a legtöbb operációs rendszerrel.
+The web portal, map and database services are compatible with most of the operating systems.

-A fejlesztések során viszont ezt nem szoktuk ellenőrizni.
+During the developments we are not test compatibility.

 How can I contribute to OpenBioMaps?
 ------------------------------------
  *   Creating databases
  *   Uploading data
- *   Creating new database servers,
+ *   Creating new database servers
  *   Hosting databases in your servers
  *   Adding new and improving translations
  *   Programmming